 The Beara Peninsula dances the border of County Cork and Kerry.
 Hugging the waters of the wild Atlantic Ocean in the southwest of the country, the region boasts the benefits of both luscious landscapes and striking sea views.

 With historical significance, magnificent mountain ranges, and popular sights of interest, there is much to see and do on the Beara Peninsula.
 Here is all you need to know, including when to visit and what to see while you’re there.

 Overview – what you need to know about the Beara Peninsula

-The Beara Peninsula juts out into the Atlantic waters.
-To its north, the Kenmare River in Kerry; to its south, Bantry Bay in Cork.
+The Beara Peninsula juts out into Atlantic waters.
+To its north is the Kenmare River in Kerry; to its south is Bantry Bay in West Cork.

-Today it is a rural peninsula, yet its population peaked to nearly 40,000 inhabitants during the Great Famine and evidence of inhabitants on the landmass stretches back as far as 3,000 BC.
+Today it is a rural peninsula, yet its population peaked at nearly 40,000 inhabitants during the Great Famine, and evidence of people on this stretch of land dates back as far as 3,000 BC.

 The region is rich in heritage sites and natural attractions, making it a low-key alternative to the nearby Ring of Kerry, which can become wildly overpopulated during the summer months.

 When to visit – according to weather, crowds, and prices